Qiqi-Dai/GPRForwardSolver/README.md

 1. The dataset can be found at https://drive.google.com/drive/folders/1hu8jeU_zEtR90_NIRNkoy-h-9XK_pMwh?usp=share_link.
 2. Commands for training and testing the GPR forward solver: \
 python workpace/ForwardSolver.py
-3. If any issues pls contact DAIQ0004@e.ntu.edu.sg.
+3. If any problems, pls release them in Issues.